HIPAA Alert: Potential Data Breach Learn More

 Dr. Aviles serves as Chief of Hematology and Oncology at Falmouth Hospital and is a consultant in medicine with Massachusetts General Hospital.
 “Between the capabilities we have in our practice and at Falmouth Hospital, we are able to provide the great majority of our patients with all of their care right here in the community.
 However, we have developed close working relationships with the academic medical centers in Boston so that our patients have ready access to any services they may need from those institutions,” he says.

-Offering the latest therapies and the oldest balm – hope
+Offering the latest cancer therapies and the oldest balm – hope

 The oncologist says that, in his view, one of the greatest benefits of community-based cancer care is that patients can receive cutting-edge treatments close to home and in a setting where they are well-known by everyone from the receptionist and lab technician to the practice’s physicians.